 This is the ultimate recipe for french bread.
 It’s a breeze to make with a bread machine and consistently produces amazing french bread.
 I’ve been told by both Susan and the Master Taste Tester not to try any other french bread recipe!

 The recipe that I use does not require a starter.
-I use the following ingredients: Water, sugar, Kosher salt, bread flour, and yeast.
+I use the following ingredients for the French Bread: water, sugar, Kosher salt, bread flour, and yeast.

 Working with one piece at a time, I patted the dough into a rough rectangle on a well floured piece of parchment paper.
 Then I folded the long end toward me, and pinched the two sides together.
 I patted this again into a rough rectangle, and repeated the folding and pinching.
 Then, I rolled the dough back and forth on the floured surface to ensure that all edges were sealed and that the dough was a proper length.

-When the dough had almost risen, I slashed each loaf with my bread knife.
+When the dough had risen into almost double its size, I slashed each loaf with my bread knife.
 The reason that I do the slashing at this point is that invariably the dough deflates somewhat.

 After another 30 minutes or so, I spritzed the loaves with warm water, and placed them in a preheated 400° F oven for about 20 minutes.

 After 20 minutes, the loaves were golden brown and perfectly baked.
 I let them cool completely, anxiously awaiting my first taste.

 I generally make this french bread at lease once a week.
 It doesn’t get much better than this.
 Yum!

 I hope you liked this recipe for French Bread as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!